Financial Issues – How do I Resolve?

 Each person instructs their own solicitor, who corresponds with the other person’s solicitor.
 In many cases, there is an exchange of financial information so the solicitors can advise their clients on a fair and reasonable settlement.
 They may then negotiate a settlement through pure correspondence, or round table meetings.

-Our How do I resolve the financial issues?
+Our Financial Issues – How do I Resolve?
 Legal Team

 ‘Doing the right thing’ is at the heart of Freeths.
 Find out more about our excellent client service and the strong set of values that guide the way we work.